prabindh/mygpu/README.md

 -- On Hybrid systems/ notebooks with multiple GPUs - Use Nvidia Control Panel to select the Nvidia Processor for the browser, for example by referring to https://alteredqualia.com/texts/optimus/

+-- On Tegra systems, Chrome seems to be using SwiftShader by default

 ## My GPU is not listed

 - File an issue in this repository